jeffbarish/wax-manual/source/edit.rst

 Notice that primary work metadata (the metadata that appear in Select mode) have two entries.
 One is for the long form and the other the short form.
 The width of the entry for the short form reflects the current width of the colum in Select mode, so you can tell immediately whether the string that you entered will fit.
 (If it does not fit, the text will be truncated with ellipsis.)
 Notice when you enter something in an entry for the long form that Wax will guess that you want the last name as the short form.
 Be aware that Wax sorts metadata based on the short form (see :ref:`guidelines<guidelines>` below).

-Also notice that entries have arrows to their left (the "name group" feature).
+Also notice that entries have arrows to their left (the ":ref:`name group<name-group>`" feature).
 Click on these to open additional entries for the given metadata key.
 For example, a key called "artist" takes the name of one artist, by default.
 If a work has two or more, use the arrow to open additional entries.

 A context menu (right click) offers several options for modifying an entry.
 If you click in a short metadata entry, one of these options is "Use long".
 It will replace the value for the short metadata with the value already entered for the long form.
 "Reverse" applies to long entries with a comma.
 Sometimes, metadata optained from the web will specify names as "Last, First Middle".
 Reverse transforms the entry to "First Middle Last".
 If there is more than one comma, Wax reverses around the first comma on the left.
 "Swap with" makes it easy to move values  to the correct field by swapping the value in a given field with the one that you select in the menu.